-The 2006 Census indicates that the proportion of homeowners with mortgages increased nationwide by 2.7 percentage points, from 55.2% of owner households in 2001 to 57.9% in 2006.
+The 2006 Census indicates that the proportion of homeowners with mortgages increased nationwide from 55.2% of owner households in 2001 to 57.9% in 2006.
 Interestingly, although Atlantic Canada has a higher proportion of mortgage-free home ownership than the rest of the country, mortgage holding grew fastest in this region between 2001 and 2006.

-Thus, owner households with mortgages jumped by 4.5 percentage points in Newfoundland and Labrador-from 40.3% in 2001 to 44.8% in 2006.
-The rate increased by 3.2 percentage points in Nova Scotia and Prince Edward Island-from 49.3% to 52.5% in the former and from 51% to 54.2% in the latter.
-New Brunswick experienced an expansion of 2.5 percentage points, from 49.8% of homeowners in 2001 to 52.3% in 2006.
+Owner households with mortgages in Newfoundland and Labrador jumped from 40.3% in 2001 to 44.8% in 2006.
+The rate increased from 49.3% to 52.5% in Nova Scotia and from 51% to 54.2% in Prince Edward Island.
+New Brunswick experienced an expansion from 49.8% of homeowners in 2001 to 52.3% in 2006.

-Because the growth in mortgage value in Atlantic Canada is considerably faster than the increase in home ownership in the region (0.5 percentage points in NL, 1.0 percentage point in PEI and NB, and 1.2 percentage points in NS), this means that the rate of mortgage-free home ownership is relatively lower in the Atlantic Provinces now than at the beginning of the decade.
+Because the growth in mortgage value in Atlantic Canada is considerably faster than the increase in home ownership in the region (0.5 percentage points in NL, 1.0 percentage point in PEI and NB, and 1.2 percentage points in NS), this means that the rate of mortgage-free home ownership is relatively lower in the Atlantic provinces now than at the beginning of the decade.
 Again, widespread and easy access to low-interest mortgages during this decade helps explain this trend.